The Many Benefits of Volunteer Work for Students

 For instance, if you’re a nursing student, you could volunteer at a hospital or nursing home.
 Students who aspire to become teachers could volunteer at a literacy outreach program.
 Those who seek a career in business administration could volunteer to perform office work at any type of nonprofit.

 Note that it’s perfectly acceptable to look for volunteer jobs that do not align with your career goals.
-You’ll still gain valuable experience and acquire important skills.
+You can still gain valuable experience and acquire important skills.
 For instance, you might volunteer at an animal shelter even if you have no plans to become a veterinarian.

 There are a number of places to begin looking for volunteer opportunities, including the following:

-• Libraries (librarians are skilled researchers who can help you find the perfect opportunity)
+- Libraries (Librarians are skilled researchers who can help you find a great opportunity.)

 You can also ask if your friends and family members can connect you to local nonprofits.